-We have offered this to many of our clients and many have accepted, learning quickly how vulnerable their employees made them to attacks.
-With that knowledge we were able to go in and educate staff and employees on best practices for email behavior.
+We have offered this service to many of our clients and many have accepted, learning quickly how vulnerable their employees made them to attacks.
+With that knowledge, we were able to go in and educate staff and employees on best practices for email behavior.

 3. Inappropriate Sharing of Information

-Some employees grow casual when it comes to sharing sensitive information with other people, whether it’s sharing information with those who shouldn’t have access or sharing files inappropriately via email.
+Some employees grow casual when it comes to sharing sensitive information with other people.
+This includes sharing information with those who shouldn’t have access or sharing files inappropriately via email.

 According to Verizon, 54% of employees use personal emails for business transfers.

 Some companies even allow the sharing of credentials, instead of creating a unique user login and password for each person.
-Such practices leave companies vulnerable to theft or loss of data and lack of accountability.
+Such practices leave companies vulnerable to theft or data loss.

 The first step to improving data security is establishing policies that reflect security best practices.